openshift/installer/docs/user/openstack/known-issues.md

  - Swift container for image registry (bootstrap container is correctly deleted)

 These objects have to be manually removed after running the teardown playbooks.

+## Control plane scale out anti-affinity

+A long-standing OpenStack Compute issue prevents the "soft"-anti-affinity policy to be correctly applied when instances are created in parallel.
+The Installer places the initial control plane nodes in a Server group with "soft-anti-affinity" policy and creates the first three sequentially to work around the problem.
+Additional control plane nodes beyond the first three are created, according to the "replicas" property, in a later phase.
+These nodes are not guaranteed to be created sequentially.

+When anti-affinity is a requirement, it is advised to rely on the more stable "anti-affinity" for any node beyond the third.
+To do so, install with three control plane replicas only.
+Add more nodes as a day-2 operation by assigning them a new Server group with "anti-affinity" policy.
+Use the `ServerGroupID` property of the Machine ProviderSpec.